kobrix/Minimal-Gulp-Sass-Pug-starter/README.md

 $ npm install
 ```

 It might be wise to run `npm update --save-dev` first to freshen-up the versions.
+Or if [npm-check-updates](https://github.com/raineorshine/npm-check-updates) is installed run `ncu -u` then `npm install`.

 Then run either `npm start` or simply just `gulp`.